mediakreativ/craft-blocksmith/README.md

 - **Intuitive modal for block/entry type selection**: Replaces Craft's native dropdown with a streamlined and visually enhanced modal interface, which also supports tall content types for better previews.
 - **Context menu enhancements**: Add blocks directly above existing ones with the "Add block above" option, replacing Craft's native individual entry type buttons.
+- **Enable or Disable Previews**: Option to enable or disable previews for specific Matrix fields, improving workflow in nested Matrix setups.
 - **Flexible preview settings**: Upload custom preview images directly via the Craft Asset Browser or use handle-based preview images as an alternative if preferred.
 - **Enhanced layout and usability**: Masonry.js ensures a flexible and aesthetic grid layout, even for blocks with tall content previews.
 - **Block settings management**: Easily manage block descriptions and preview images directly within the "Configure Blocks" section.